metamax/metabroadcast-test02/README.md

 ##Input data validation

-For `POST` and `PUT` requests programme data is validated before creating or updated the datastore.
+For `POST` and `PUT` requests programme data is validated before creating or updated the programme.
 The following fields are required:

 * name
 * channel